Select Page

 This series is exclusively focused on practical aspects of managing and maintaining a conservation collection of Myrtle Rust susceptible species and has an open forum structure.
 It is open to any practitioners across Australia and Aotearoa New Zealand managing collections impacted by Myrtle Rust including local council nurseries.

-The second session on 16 May 2024 was aboutPest and Disease Control – Chemical Use and Permitswhere Veronica presented on ‘Chemical and Cultural methods of Myrtle Rust Management’ also now available below.
+Session 2 on 16 May 2024 was aboutPest and Disease Control – Chemical Use and Permitswhere Veronica presented on ‘Chemical and Cultural methods of Myrtle Rust Management’ which is also available below.

 For more information about Myrtle Rust visit the dedicated ANPC resource page.

-Tracey Menzies with Native Guava potted collections at DAF Gympie – Credit: Alison Dillon DAF
+Image: Tracey Menzies with Native Guava potted collections at the DAF Gympie nursery.
+Credit: Alison Dillon DAF